CartoDB/cartodb/doc/API.md

 ##### Returns

-Promise object.
+A promise object.
 You can listen for the following events:

 + **done**: triggered when the visualization is created, `vis` is passed as the first argument and `layers` is passed as the second argument.
 Each layer type has different options, see layers section.
 + **error**: triggered when the layer couldn't be created.
 The error string is the first argument.